 Since then, Costa Rica has developed a reputation for being one of the leading proponents of environmental protection in the world.
 For example, in 2013, a UN Special Rapporteur on Human Rights and the Environment visited Costa Rica.
 At a press conference at the end of his visit, the Independent Expert recognized “Costa Rica as a pioneer in environmental protection and respect for and protection of human rights”.
 The Independent Expert’s report applauded a number of Costa Rican environmental efforts including their success at reforestation which meant an increase in forest cover from 26% in the 1980s to 52% in 2013, as well as their implementation of a Certificate for Sustainable Tourism driven by the Costa Rican Tourism Institute and designed to categorize and differentiate tourism enterprises according to the degree to which they comply to a model of sustainability and proper management of natural, cultural, and social resources.

 3. France: Former French President Jacques Chirac pushed for the French Environmental Charter to be incorporated into the French Constitution and by March 2005, he was finally successful in doing so.
-Since then, the numerous environmental provisions incorporated into the Constitution -provisions which include reference to the precautionary principle, polluter pays principle and guarantees to a healthy environment – have influenced numerous French legislative outcomes.
+Since then, the numerous environmental provisions incorporated into the Constitution -provisions which include reference to the precautionary principle, polluter pays principle and guarantees to a healthy environment – have influenced French legislative outcomes.

 For example, in 2011, France became the first country in the world to ban hydraulic fracturing or fracking – a method of extracting oil or natural gas from underground rock – citing the Constitution in doing so.
 Further, the Council of State, which is the highest level of administrative court in France, has based more than a dozen decisions on this Constitutional provision, ranging from decisions on nuclear power to those protecting mountain lakes.

 By 2013, more than 100 countries had incorporated some degree of environmental protection into their constitutions.
 In addition, a number of Canadian provinces and territories have also recognized an Environmental Bill of Rights including Quebec, Ontario, the Yukon, the Northwest Territories, and Nunavut.
-Despite the difficulties inherent in provincial guarantees to a healthy environment, these documents do serve to demonstrate that there is Canadian support for constitutional guarantees to environmental rights.
+Despite the difficulties inherent to provincial guarantees to a healthy environment, these documents do serve to demonstrate that there is Canadian support for constitutional guarantees to environmental rights.

 David R. Boyd & Emmet Macfarlane, “David Boyd wants the right to clean air and water enshrined in the constitution.
 But Emmett Macfarlane says Parliament should be the arbiter of the environmental laws we need.
 Should Environmental Rights be in the Constitution?”
 (3 March 2014) Policy Options online: http://policyoptions.irpp.org/magazines/opening-eyes/boyd-macfarlane/.